dyedgreen/deno-sqlite/README.md

 - Portability: runs everywhere Deno runs and can even run in the browser
 - Easy: takes full advantage of Denos module cache and does not require any network access after initial download
+- Speed: thanks to WASM, the database performance is comparable to native bindings in most situations and the API is carefully designed to provide optimal performance

 ### Disadvantages

-- Speed: file system IO through Deno can be lower compared to what is achievable using a native code
-- Weaker Persistence Guarantees: due to limitations in Denos file system APIs, SQLite can't acquire file locks or memory map files (e.g. this module can't safely use WAL mode)
+- Weaker Persistence Guarantees: due to limitations in Denos file system APIs, SQLite can't acquire file locks or memory map files (e.g. this module does not support WAL mode)

 ## Users